adobe/react-spectrum/packages/@react-spectrum/s2/api-diff.md

 | Prop | Spectrum 2 | RSP v3 | Comments |
 |------|------------|--------|----------|
 | placement | 🟢 `'bottom' \| 'end' \| 'left' \| 'right' \| 'start' \| 'top'` | 🔴 `'bottom' \| 'bottom left' \| 'bottom right' \| 'bottom start' \| 'bottom end' \| 'top' \| 'top left' \| 'top right' \| 'top start' \| 'top end' \| 'left' \| 'left top' \| 'left bottom' \| 'start' \| 'start top' \| 'start bottom' \| 'right' \| 'right top' \| 'right bottom' \| 'end' \| 'end top' \| 'end bottom'` | |
 ## Item

 The v3 `Item` component has been split into multiple components depending on the type of collection it is within.
 These include:

 * MenuItem
+* PickerItem
+* ComboBoxItem
+* Breadcrumb
 * Tag

 In addition, the `key` prop has been renamed to `id` on all item components.

 ## Section

+The v3 `Section` component has been split into multiple components depending on the type of collection it is within.
+These include:

+* MenuSection
+* PickerSection
+* ComboBoxSection

-The v3 `Section` component used in `Menu` is now named `MenuSection`.
-This accepts a `Header` as a child instead of a `title` prop.
+The section components accept a `Header` as a child instead of a `title` prop.
 Both a heading and description are now supported within a section header.

 ```jsx
 <MenuSection>